zubaer-ahammed/MUIDSI-University-of-Missouri/_publications/2021_preprint_gap.md

 ---
 layout: publication
 # Quotes make the : possible, otherwise you can type this without quotes
-title: "Exploring the Personal Informatics Analysis Gap: There's a Lot of Bacon'"
+title: "Exploring the Personal Informatics Analysis Gap: 'There's a Lot of Bacon'"
 # Keys must be unique to each paper, see section below for more details
 key: 2021_preprint_gap
 # Select one of the options below